How do I ensure that I am meeting progression requirements to complete my degree program?

-Residence is convenient – your classes are only minutes away and you will live in a furnished room, eat meals prepared for you in the dining hall, and have the resources of staff and programming designed to assist and support you in your academic and personal life.
+Residence is convenient – your classes are only minutes away, and you will live in a furnished room, eat meals prepared for you in the dining hall and have the resources of staff and programming designed to assist and support you in your academic and personal life.
 Many of you will also meet others who will become lifelong friends.
-However, those wishing a higher level of privacy or personal space and freedom from regulation and supervision may find that living in residence is not the best choice for them.
+However, those wishing a higher level of privacy or personal space, and freedom from regulation and supervision, may find that living in residence is not the best choice for them.

 When should I start my housing search?

 You should begin your housing search at least 4 weeks before your planned move-in date.
 Giving yourself plenty of time to search allows you to explore more housing options and reduces the stress of a last-minute housing search.
 One place to begin your search is your university’s off-campus housing listings, which often include rental advertisements.
 When you are searching for an apartment, search regularly and persistently.
 Check for new ads daily, and visit as many units as possible.
-Research what typical rents are for the area you are searching in, and bring an inspection checklist when you visit units so you can do thorough checks and have records about what you think of each place you visit.
+Research what typical rental rates are for the area you are searching in, and bring an inspection checklist when you visit units so you can do thorough checks and have records about what you think of each place you visit.